Analogue of Ramanujan's function $k(\tau)$ for the continued fraction $X(\tau)$ of order six: Introduction

+Gee and Honsbeek \cite{geehons} computed the exact values of $r(\tau)$ at some imaginary quadratic points $\tau\in\mathbb{H}$ by proving that $r(\tau)$ generates the field of all modular functions on the congruence subgroup $\Gamma(5)$.
+On the other hand, Ramanujan \cite[p.
+326]{raman} showed that the function $k:=k(\tau)=r(\tau)r(2\tau)^2$ satisfies the relations

-Lee and Park \cite{leepark2} studied the modularity of $k(\tau)$, where they proved that it generates the field of all modular functions on $\Gamma_1(10)$.
-They also proved that there is an algebraic relation between $k(\tau)$ and $k(n\tau)$ for all positive integers $n$, and that $k(\tau)$ generates the ray class field $K_{(10)}$ over an imaginary quadratic field $K$ modulo $10$ for $\tau\in K\cap\mathbb{H}$.
-One may refer to \cite{coop, leepark2, ye} for more details about the modular and arithmetic properties of $k(\tau)$.
+Lee and Park \cite{leeparkk} proved that $k(\tau)$ generates the field of all modular functions on $\Gamma_1(10)$.
+Consequently, they showed that there is a modular equation for $k(\tau)$ of any level, and that $k(\tau)$ generates the ray class field modulo $10$ over an imaginary quadratic field $K$ for some suitable $\tau\in K\cap\mathbb{H}$.
+We refer the interested reader to \cite{coop, leeparkk, ye} for more details about the modular and arithmetic properties of $k(\tau)$.

-More recently, Park \cite{park} studied the modularity of the function $u(\tau) = C(\tau)C(2\tau)$, which is an analogue of $k(\tau)$ for Ramanujan's cubic continued fraction defined by
+More recently, Park \cite{park} studied the modularity of the function $t(\tau) = C(\tau)C(2\tau)$, which is an analogue of $k(\tau)$ for Ramanujan's cubic continued fraction defined by